How do I give feedback?

 Ask clarifying questions

-Be sure to ask if the feedback is not clear.
+Ask for more information if the feedback is not clear.
 Otherwise, misunderstandings can arise which often remain undiscovered for a long time.

 Types of feedback

-Feedback on a matter
+Feedback regarding a thing

 A circumstance such as the current collaboration or a work result like a product idea or the new strategy document.